 Currently the terminal fee now is at PHP 750 and make sure include the baggage fee for souvenirs which is PHP 900 with the round-trip fare.

 When in Tokyo

 Download the app Tokyo Subway Navigation for Tourists

-Twice in Japan, but I haven’t used this app because I relied too much with the old school Tokyo Subway Navigation map which I could say it was a good thing.
+Twice in Japan, but I haven’t used this app because I relied too much on the old school Tokyo Subway Navigation map which I could say it was a good thing.
 The advantage is I was able to study the map and got familiar with using the Tokyo Metro.
 On a solo trip to Ginza for a day, my sense of direction was taken in a test and I have to be specific on which Exit to get out.
-I got meticulous using the old school map and I got confident getting around Tokyo.
+I got meticulous using the old school map and I got confident about getting around Tokyo.
 I just downloaded the app as of this writing.
 XD

 A photo posted by Roxanne Tamayo (@itravelrox) on Apr 17, 2016 at 7:24am PDT